I’m a Colorado local with insights into the most fun and unique things to do in Boulder!

 Pearl Street Mall

 One of the best things to do in Boulder, Colorado, Pearl Street Mall is an outdoor shopping area with stores, bars, restaurants, and street performers.
-You’ll see shops you recognize, but there are also lots of independent stores where you can find something unique along the Pearl Street Mall to bring home from your day in Boulder.
+You’ll see shops you recognize, but there are also lots of independent stores where you can find something unique along the mall to bring home from your day in Boulder.

 This area is also my top pick for the best areas to stay in Boulder for visitors, with many excellent hotels in the neighborhood.